bjhaid/bjhaid.github.io/_posts/2017-12-23-weave-vs-calico.md

 Debugging packet traversal with tools like `traceroute` does not reflect nodes the packet passed through before getting to the final pod, since the pod assumes direct connectivity.
-To introspect information programmed in the kernel you will have to use tools like [odp](https://github.com/weaveworks/go-odp).
+To introspect information programmed in the kernel with Open Vswitch you will have to use tools like [odp](https://github.com/weaveworks/go-odp).
 Debugging an overlay network requires a different thought process from what most linux/network administrators are used to since you have to be cognizant of the fact that layer 2 becomes layer 3 and layer 3 becomes layer 2 when a packet goes from a pod on one node to a pod on another node.
-Weave programs iptables only when there are changes in the cluster, so you can modify the rules for debugging purposes and be guaranteed they'll stay same if nothing changes in the cluster with respect to the node while you are debugging.
+Weave programs iptables only when there are changes in the cluster, so you can modify the rules for debugging purposes and be guaranteed they will stay same if nothing changes in the cluster with respect to the node while you are debugging.

 #### Calico